kat-ash59/CarDealershipApp/README.md

 homework chat, checking code into github will check back tomorrow to see if i get an answer

 fixed issue with main completed 09/15/2024 checked into github

+Dealing Doogie purchased Joe Bob's car, and needs to add it to inventory.

+Create 2 methods:
+addCar(Car car): This allows a Car to be added to the lot.
+Think about the big picture: what if the lot is full?
+As cars come and go (car sold), how will you make certain the attendant doesn't try to park a car in a space that already has a car?
+Are you keeping track of the current number of cars in the lot as they are parked (and sold)?

+getListOfCarsInInventory(): Produces a list of all the cars currently in inventory (ie: all the parked Cars).
+What will this method return?

+finally finished 9/20/2024 checked into github

+10) Create a class in package com.skilldistillery.dealership.app called CarLotTester.
+This class will have a main method.
+In CarLotTester:

+Create a CarLot instance.
+Park 1 or 2 Cars in the CarLot.
+Call getListOfCarsInInventory and display all the cars currently in inventory.
+Be careful to not display null for an empty spot in the car lot (that would freak Dealing Doogie out).
+Create a couple more cars, and park them in the CarLot.
+Call getListOfCarsInInventory to get and display the latest inventory of parked cars. finished 9/20/2024 checked into github